top of page

 landscapedesign23.jpeg

 Poor grading causes drainage issues.
-Wrong plant placement leads to failure within seasons.
+Wrong plant placement leads to it dying within seasons.
 Hardscaping without planning gets torn out and redone.
 Our design process addresses these upfront with plans built for South Coast Massachusetts soil, slopes, and climate.

 This page explains how our landscape design process works, when design is necessary, and how proper planning saves time, money, and future repairs.